28-png/VPN/README.md

 # WireGuard VPN Setup on Raspberry Pi
-Project Overview
-This project demonstrates the creation of a secure VPN using WireGuard on a Raspberry Pi, enabling remote access to a Windows laptop and a MacBook over an encrypted network.
-The goal is to provide a secure way to connect and communicate across devices via a private VPN, ensuring data privacy and security.

-# Tools Used
-WireGuard (VPN software)
-Raspberry Pi (VPN server)
-Windows OS (Client)
-macOS (Client)
-SSH (For secure remote access)
-Features
-Secure VPN: Implements WireGuard VPN on Raspberry Pi, providing encrypted communication between devices.
-Cross-Platform Compatibility: Enables remote access between Windows and macOS machines.
-Data Privacy: Secures communication channels and shields traffic from external networks.
-Prerequisites
-Before starting, ensure you have the following:

-# A Raspberry Pi running Linux.
-WireGuard installed on your Raspberry Pi, Windows laptop, and MacBook.
-SSH access to the Raspberry Pi for remote configuration.
-Setup Instructions
-Install WireGuard on the Raspberry Pi by following the steps in the official documentation here.

-Configure the Raspberry Pi as the WireGuard server:

-# Generate public and private keys.
-Set up the WireGuard server configuration file with proper IP address ranges and firewall rules.
-Install WireGuard on your clients (Windows and Mac) and import the .ovpn configuration files for both devices.

-Connect Clients to the VPN by enabling the WireGuard interface on your Windows laptop and MacBook.

-Verify the Connection:

-Ping between devices or check if the remote devices are accessible.
-Usage
-Once the setup is complete, use the WireGuard client on each device to initiate a connection to the VPN.
-All traffic between the devices will now be routed securely through the WireGuard VPN.

-# Future Plans
-Integrating additional devices into the VPN.
-Automating the configuration process with scripts.
-Adding monitoring and logging features for network traffic.
+This project demonstrates setting up a VPN using WireGuard on a Raspberry Pi, allowing secure connections from multiple devices, including Windows and macOS.
+The goal is to provide a lightweight and efficient VPN solution for secure access to the local network from remote locations.

+## Tools Used
+* WireGuard: For VPN setup and secure tunneling.
+* Raspberry Pi: Acts as the VPN server running WireGuard.
+* Windows and macOS: Devices connected to the VPN server using WireGuard client.
+* SSH: Used for server management and client configurations.
+* Paramiko & Python: Automating device information retrieval via SSH connections  to be processed and stored.

+## Project Overview
+This project focuses on creating a WireGuard VPN server on a Raspberry Pi.
+It demonstrates how to connect both Windows and macOS devices to the VPN server to enable remote secure access to the Raspberry Pi’s network.
+By utilizing the WireGuard protocol, this solution offers a high-performance VPN with modern cryptography.

+## WireGuard Setup Process
+1. Install WireGuard on the Raspberry Pi

+- Begin by installing WireGuard on your Raspberry Pi.
+You can either use a package manager (e.g., apt) or compile it from source.
+- After installation, configure the server to act as a VPN hub for external devices.

+2. Configure the VPN

+- Configure the WireGuard server using the appropriate key pairs, allowed IP ranges, and DNS settings.
+These configurations are stored in a .conf file, which the server uses to accept incoming connections.

+3. Client Configuration

+- Download and install WireGuard on your Windows and macOS devices.
+- Use the WireGuard GUI to generate the necessary public/private keys and create a new tunnel using the server’s information.

+## Configuring WireGuard Using the GUI

+1. Install WireGuard
+Download and install the WireGuard application on your system (available for Windows, macOS, and Linux).

+2. Create a New Tunnel
+Open the WireGuard application, then click Create a new tunnel or Add Tunnel.

+3. Generate Key Pairs
+The GUI will generate a public/private key pair for your device.
+These keys are used for securing the connection.

+4. Configure the Tunnel
+In the configuration window, input your connection details:

+- PrivateKey: Generated for your device.
+- Address: Client's IP address, provided by the VPN server.
+- DNS: Optionally specify the DNS server (e.g., 8.8.8.8).

+5. Add Peer (Server Information)
+Add the VPN server information:

+- PublicKey: Public key of the VPN server.
+- Endpoint: Server IP and port (e.g., vpn.example.com:51820).
+- AllowedIPs: Use 0.0.0.0/0, ::/0 to route all traffic through the VPN.

+6. Activate the Connection
+Once configured, click Activate or Save to bring the VPN tunnel online.